Victoria in the Time of Exclusion

 Curated by Catherine Clement, Dr. Grace Wong Sneddon, John Adams, Naomi Louie, and Sarah Ling, this exhibition is an extension of the Chinese Canadian Museum’s inaugural “The Paper Trail to the 1923 Chinese Exclusion Act” exhibition that is currently featured at the main Vancouver Chinatown location (51 E Pender St. Vancouver, BC).

-Inquire about your visit to “Victoria in the Time of Exclusion” by email or phone 250.382.9883
+Inquire about your visit to “Victoria in the Time of Exclusion” at the Victoria Chinatown Museum.

 We are located on the unceded land of the lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nations in Victoria.
 The Chinese Canadian Museum values the interconnected histories and experiences of Indigenous peoples and Chinese Canadians, and it is our hope to share, reflect, and expand on these stories.